 Death Penalty: Yes

-Oklahoma has a question on the November 2016 ballot concerning "constitutionalizing" the state's death penalty and removing the authority of the state courts to declare it to constitute cruel and unusual punishment or a violation of any provision of the state constitution.
+Oklahoma had a question on the November 2016 ballot concerning "constitutionalizing" the state's death penalty and removing the authority of the state courts to declare it to constitute cruel and unusual punishment or a violation of any provision of the state constitution.
+The measure passed, 66% - 34%.
 For more on the ballot question, see Ballotpedia, Oklahoma Death Penalty, State Question 776 (2016).

 Old Maid's Head.
 Photo by NSBP.